Skip to content

 long startPosition = client.getHeadPosition();

-null, // no query
+.all() // no query filter

-startPosition, // start from current head
+.after(startPosition); // resume from current head

-Iterator<ReadResponse> subscription = client.handle(subscribeRequest);
+Iterator<SubscribeResponse> subscription = client.subscribe(subscribeRequest);

 System.out.println("Subscribed to new events...");